podcast

 Hope, Humor, and Planet Bonehead: Climate Education for the Next Generation

-Send us a textIn this episode of The Science Intersection, we talk with Bobby Donohue—artist, animator, and creator of Planet Bonehead, a globally distributed animated series teaching kids about climate science and green tech with humor and hope.
-Bobby shares how his journey as a creative dad turned into an educational mission that’s reached over 3 million students, why he focuses on elementary-age learners, and how his show is inspiring the next generation to take action on climate change.With Planet Bonehead now freely available on YouTube but funded only by royalties, Bobby also...
+Send a textIn this episode of The Science Intersection, we talk with Bobby Donohue—artist, animator, and creator of Planet Bonehead, a globally distributed animated series teaching kids about climate science and green tech with humor and hope.
+Bobby shares how his journey as a creative dad turned into an educational mission that’s reached over 3 million students, why he focuses on elementary-age learners, and how his show is inspiring the next generation to take action on climate change.With Planet Bonehead now freely available on YouTube but funded only by royalties, Bobby also open...

 2025-05-16